 - Would human beings take better care of their new planet/home?

-- Why not focus on fixing earth’s problems?
+- Why not focus on fixing the world’s problems?

 - Will this help with overpopulation issues?